COVID-19 Current Update and Government Response

 - Destination BC COVID-19 Update

-- Government of Canada virus update
+- Government of Canada COVID-19 Update

 - Port of Vancouver Cruise Schedule

-- World Health Organization virus update
+- World Health Organization COVID-19 Update

 - PCMA – WHO Issues COVID-19 Coronavirus Event Planning Guide